kretmatt/SFR_StockData/README.md

 ## Microservice/Backend
-This is the endpoint to request all entries in a database for a specific company: http://localhost:8087/Stock/api/get
+This is the endpoint to request all entries in the database: http://localhost:8087/Stock This is the endpoint to request all entries for a specific company in the database: http://localhost:8087/Stock/{company}

+Available companies to check:
+* Amazon
+* Apple
+* CSS
+* Google
+* Microsoft
+* Squer

 ## Analyze how brokers, partitions, replicas & in.sync.replica configuration are related